tleecsm/VoVTCG/www/data/cards.md

  - Rank: 1

-Whenever this fortification would take damage this turn, prevent it unless your opponent discards 1 card.
+Whenever an attached fortification would take damage this turn, prevent it unless your opponent discards 1 card.
 <br>

 ##### ALP.NAT.015